 “What?
 Why would he search for victims where there were a lot of people around?
 He has to force or lure them into some sort of vehicle, that could get noisy.”

 My head dings, “No, just the opposite, no coercion, no threat.”

 Zoe C, “One of those…we never called them anything did we?”

 “No, Mac sees the darkness around them, not just the dark of anger or frustration, lots of auras reflect that.
 The ones she’s talking about use the same energy Mac does, but puts it to different use.
 Grab a mind long enough to gain absolute compliance.”

 “Shadows?
 You mean they are dark, like shadows.
 Didn’t we say they came in degrees?
 Some steal, others for perversion, others….”

 Zelda groans, settles on the floor of the SUV, head in McKenzie’s lap.

-We spend an hour riding, scoping out the eight o’clock, it’s early but we have no idea what time of day the prior abductions happened.
-There’s a general idea, the last seen time, but none of those were before nine in the morning.
+We spend an hour scoping out our estimation of where eight o’clock would be, it’s early but we have no idea what time of day the prior abductions happened.
+There’s a general idea of the last time the victims were seen, but none of those were before nine in the morning.

 “We have the drone, which can give us a half hour flying time, one backup battery